hachyderm/community/README.md

 # Community

-Hachyderm Community Resources, including
+Hachyderm Community Resources, including:

+* Troubleshooting, Support, and Issues<br />
-* How to get help when you need it (at the top)
+a.k.a.
+How to get help when you need it
-* Mastodon 101
+* [Mastodon 101](#mastodon-101)<br />General new-to-Mastodon tips and tricks.
-* Hachyderm 101 - Things to know about the Hachyderm instance in particular
+* [Hachyderm 101](hachyderm-101)<br />Things to know about the Hachyderm instance in particular.

 # Troubleshooting, Support, and Issues